 But authors tell me they worry about publishing everything they have ever learned about their topic.
 Will that support or risk their business?
 Is it a better strategy to hold back a little and not tell the whole story?

 The truth is that writing your book protects your IP in many crucial ways.
 It’s a stake in the sand that proves you had these ideas first.
-Here are just three of ways your books protects your business.
+Here are just three ways your books protect your business.

 Putting the copyright symbol © isn’t necessary to assert that right.
 All it does is tell potential copyright infringers that you know your rights.
 That means that if other people quote you, they must attribute the quote to you.
 It means they cannot take your words and pretend they are your own.

 The only exception is if you are employed (which you are not because you are a thought leader): whatever you author while employed is the copyright of your employer unless otherwise negotiated.

 People don’t like cheaters